functionalprogrammingstrategies/functionalprogrammingstrategies/src/pages/types/opaque.typ

 ```

 We can view this as an efficiency gain.
-Our `EmailAddress` uses exactly the same amount of memory as the underlying `String` that represents it.
+Our `EmailAddress` uses exactly the same amount of memory as the underlying `String` that represents it,
+yet it is a different type.
 Alternatively, we can view it as a semantic gain.
 An `EmailAddress` _is_ a sequence of characters,
 the same as a `String`,
 but it has additional properties.
+In this case we verify it contains exactly one `@` character,
+and our email addresses are case insensitive.

 This is good but how do we define methods?